 By Johann Walker, Ph.D.

-Dr. Johann Walker is director of conservation planning at DU's Great Plains office in Bismarck, North Dakota.
+Dr. Johann Walker is DU's director of conservation programs in North Dakota, South Dakota, and Montana.